hndoss/hndoss.github.io/_posts/2021-01-29-schedule-smoke-test-on-gitlab.md

 [![Access Tokens](https://hndoss-blog-bucket.s3.amazonaws.com/2021-01-25-schedule-smoke-test-on-gitlab/acces-tokens.png)](https://gitlab.com/-/profile/personal_access_tokens)

-After clicking on the `Create personal access token` button, you will get token.
+After clicking on the `Create personal access token` button, you will get a token.
 Needless to say, this token is very sensitive.
-Make sure you don't ever share them publicly, commit it to a public repository or let anybody has access.
+Make sure you don't ever share them publicly, commit it to a public repository or let anybody have access.
 Now, we will save the token as an environment variable in our CI / CD variables.

 [![GitLab Variable](https://hndoss-blog-bucket.s3.amazonaws.com/2021-01-25-schedule-smoke-test-on-gitlab/gitlab-variable.png)](https://hndoss-blog-bucket.s3.amazonaws.com/2021-01-25-schedule-smoke-test-on-gitlab/gitlab-variable.png)